Flight 93 National Memorial, Shanksville, Pennsylvania

-In October 2012, the Office of Surface Mining Reclamation and Enforcement made available more than $300,000 to the Flight 93 National Memorial, which honors the passengers and crew that prevented terrorists from flying a Boeing 757 jetliner into its reputed target, Washington, D.C., on September 11, 2001.
+In October 2012, the Office of Surface Mining Reclamation and Enforcement (OSMRE) made available more than $300,000 to the Flight 93 National Memorial, which honors the passengers and crew that prevented terrorists from flying a Boeing 757 jetliner into its reputed target, Washington, D.C., on September 11, 2001.

-The memorial is surrounded by an area known as Lambertís Run, named after the family who owned much of the area.
+The memorial is surrounded by an area known as Lambert’s Run, named after the family who owned much of the area.
 This map shows the various projects now under way to make the memorial a more complete acknowledgement of the sacrifice of the passengers and crew.

 Earlier passive methods of cleaning the acid tainted water are effective to a great extent, but not completely.
-The Families of Flight 93, who now own Lambertís Run, have asked the various groups to minimize the footprint of the treatment plan, which poses a challenge both from an engineering and aesthetic standpoint.
+The Families of Flight 93, who now own Lambert’s Run, have asked the various groups to minimize the footprint of the treatment plan, which poses a challenge both from an engineering and aesthetic standpoint.

-After a year of study, the Office of Surface Mining determined that aerating the water from an existing pump well system would help separate the iron, increasing water quality.
+After a year of study, OSMRE determined that aerating the water from an existing pump well system would help separate the iron, increasing water quality.

-But the study also indicated the site and the environment would benefit more with the construction of a wetland area, including a wide diversity of water-borne plants, similar to this previously built pond.
+The study also indicated the site and the environment would benefit more with the construction of a wetland area, including a wide diversity of water-borne plants, similar to this previously built pond.
 Plants are very effective in binding the iron to themselves, removing the mineral from the water.